 Second, there must be a strategy for drawing time lines stated using Counting Numbers.

 Either an extensive system of Counting Number to Real Number conversions must be undertaken, or the time line itself must be drawn using something different than a 1 dimensional Cartesian coordinate system.
-Ie: The Bible’s time line must be drawn using something different than what everyone learned in school.
+Since the task of drawing a timeline involves accurately transferring numbers from the pages of the Bible to the timeline graph, the Bible’s time line must be drawn using something different than what everyone learned in school.

-Though unconventional, this type of answer cleanly avoids the need for conversions between Counting Numbers and Real Numbers.
-It also creates a graph that can be easily compared with numbers found in the Bible.
+Though unconventional, this type of answer cleanly avoids the constant need for time conversions between Counting Numbers and Real Numbers.
+It also creates a graph that can be easily compared and audited against the exact numbers found in the text of the Bible.

-I’m frequently asked to edit and/or review various time lines drawn by people who have attempted to follow the Bible’s chronology.
-Almost without exception these time lines have been drawn using a Real Number, Cartesian system without any counting number to real number conversion.
+I am frequently asked to edit and/or review various time lines drawn by people who have attempted to follow the Bible’s chronology.
+Almost without exception these time lines have been drawn using a Real Number, Cartesian system, without any counting number to real number conversion.
 This always indicates error.
 Over the range of years covered by the Bible this error is often significant.